Westward Airways (United Kingdom): Westward Airways (Land's End)

-Westward Airways is an airline based at Land's End Airport, near St Just and Penzance in Cornwall, England, UK.
+Westward Airways (Land's End) Ltd. was an airline based at Land's End Airport, near St Just and Penzance in Cornwall, England, UK.
+The small air carrier held a United Kingdom Civil Aviation Authority Type B Operating Licence, and it was permitted to carry passengers, cargo and mail on aircraft with fewer than 20 seats and/or weighing less than 10 tonnes.

 Until February 2009 it operated sight seeing flights in the local area, also running the former Lands End Flying School and is the operator of Land's End Airport.
 After a review of the operations, it was decided to close the Lands End Flying School as of Saturday 31 January 2009, after which point Westward Airways also terminated the operation of sightseeing flights.
-Whilst the two Cessna 152s will be disposed of, the remaining pair of Cessna 172s are to be transferred to Westward Airway's sister company; the Isles of Scilly Skybus, who will then resuming sightseeing flights under their own AOC.
+Whilst the two Cessna 152s were disposed of, the remaining pair of Cessna 172s were to be transferred to Westward Airway's sister company, the Isles of Scilly Skybus, who resumed sightseeing flights under their own AOC.

-Westward Airways (Land's End) Ltd holds a United Kingdom Civil Aviation Authority Type B Operating Licence, it is permitted to carry passengers, cargo and mail on aircraft with fewer than 20 seats and/or weighing less than 10 tonnes.

 The airline is owned by the Isles of Scilly Steamship Company, which operates shipping services to the Isles of Scilly in its own name, and also owns Isles of Scilly Skybus, which operates air services to the islands.

-History

-Westward Airways Limited founded by Captain Howard Levett Fry (formally Imperial Airways/BOAC/British Airways pilot) was formed on 18 August 1970.
-It started services in 1971 between London, Lands End Airport, Plymouth and the Scilly Isles with two Britten-Norman Islanders.